lisa-butler/Northwest-Scuba-Diving/README.md

 I decided to create a dive school page to sell a service rather than goods as my ecommerce project as this is a domain that i know quite well.
 Knowing the domain means i knew what functionality the customer and admin would want avalible.
 There is no dive school in my area, though i have heard that there used to be one, so it was interesting to think of what could be offered if a dive school was to set up in the region.
 Pre project planning involved developing user stories, wireframe mock ups, logic flow diagrams and researching some basic styling ideas.
 I also researched the software stack to use for this specific project.
 As it is Django based i was tied to using Django and Python, however, I looked into using React and various alternatives for Bootstrap.
-I ultimately ended up usiing Bootstrap and Djangos built in functionality.
+I ultimately ended up using Bootstrap and Djangos built in functionality.
 Styling relied heavily on inline Bootstrap styles, which was very effective.

 **Strategy:**